CANDLE Syndrome

 • Early onset fevers.

-Genetic testing is currently the only way to confirm diagnosis.
-An advanced skin biopsy (involving immunohistochemistry studies) may also be helpful in establishing a diagnosis, per the Frontiers article.
+Genetic testing is currently the only way to confirm a CANDLE syndrome diagnosis.
+An advanced skin biopsy may also help with a diagnosis.

 CANDLE Syndrome Treatment

-A standard treatment for CANDLE syndrome is not yet available.
-More research is necessary to find a specific treatment for all cases.
+There’s no current standard treatment for CANDLE.
+We need more research to find a specific treatment for all cases.

-To help kids who have rare autoimmune disorders, UPMC Children's created a special program.
+To help kids who have rare autoimmune disorders, UPMC Children's Hospital of Pittsburgh created a special program.
 It's called IDDAT: the Immune Dysregulation Diagnosis and Treatment Program.
+It’s part of the Center for Rare Disease Therapy (CRDT).

 Here are some of the specialties within IDDAT: